clach04/puren_tonbo/README.md

     "C:\Program Files\Git\usr\bin\mintty.exe" --title ptig --hold error --size 120,35 -e python -m puren_tonbo.tools.ptig

 Support is excellent, can easily change color theme/scheme without changing ALL terminals.
 Great control over title name.
 Out of the box Emoji (Unicode) font is mono, rather than full color.
-There maybe a config options for (additional) fonts for this, see https://github.com/mintty/mintty/wiki/Tips#secondary-fonts for possible solution and https://github.com/mintty/mintty/wiki/Tips#emojis.
+To enable full color emoji see https://github.com/mintty/mintty/wiki/Tips#emojis https://github.com/mintty/mintty/wiki/Tips#quick-guide-to-emoji-installation is the least effort option, but slower than manually downloading and extracting.
+One emoji are installed (to `%APPDATA%\mintty\emojis`) open mintty settings "Options...", Text, then edit the Style content to point to the directory of downloaded images for emoji.

 Known to work well with mintty; 3.6.4, 3.7.0, 3.7.4, and 3.7.6 as installed by https://github.com/git-for-windows/git (and Python 3.1x).
 NOTE odd title (numbers, forward slash, numbers) with mintty 3.7.4 and 3.7.6 (included with Git 2.46.0 and 2.46.2) and Python 3.12.5 - NOT seen with other versions.